Antix-Development/Putt-Till-You-Die/README.md

 [Terser](https://terser.org/) was used to minify the JavaScript code.

-Putt Till You Die has been tested working in FireFox and Chrome browsers on Windows10, your milage might vary with other browsers and operating systems.
+Putt Till You Die has been tested working in [FireFox](https://mozilla.org/firefox/) and [Chrome](https://google.com/chrome/) browsers, your milage might vary with other browsers.

 <br>